jamaps/CLTD/README.md

+***Currently being updated to include data from 2021 and prior to 1971***

+---

 # Canadian Longitudinal Tract Database (CLTD)

-This repository includes code to bridge Canadian historical census tract data to a common set of geographic boundaries.
+This repository includes code to bridge Canadian historical census tract data (1971-2016) to a common set of geographic boundaries (2016).

 The data and a manual describing its use is available on Dataverse: http://dx.doi.org/10.5683/SP/EUG3DT